 A software engineer applies engineering principles and systematic approaches to design, develop, and maintain complex software systems.
 You architect scalable solutions that serve thousands or millions of users.
 In this role, you make fundamental decisions about technology choices, system design, and development processes.

-The discipline emphasizes long-term thinking, reliability, and developing systems that evolve gracefully over time.
+The discipline emphasizes long-term thinking, reliability, and the development of systems that evolve gracefully over time.

 Software engineers combine deep technical expertise with systematic problem-solving across these critical areas:

-• Performance optimization: Analyze system bottlenecks, optimize algorithms and data structures, and implement caching and load balancing strategies that maintain responsiveness under heavy load.
+- Performance optimization: Analyze system bottlenecks, optimize algorithms and data structures, and implement caching and load-balancing strategies to maintain responsiveness under heavy load.

 The role requires balancing competing priorities: shipping quickly versus building for long-term maintainability, using proven technologies versus adopting innovations, and investing in infrastructure versus delivering features.